 and is an important security feature.
 PostgreSQL allows users to access multiple

 databases, with the default being to access any database.
 PGD doesn't know

-which users to copy across to the new node.
+the users to copy across to the new node.

 PostgreSQL allows you to dump all users with the command:

-roles.sql can then be edited to remove unwanted users before
+roles.sql to remove unwanted users before

 reexecuting that on the newly created node.